singh-man/books/crackingTheCoding/17_hard.md

 You may have seen a very similar sounding  problem: Given a list of numbers from 0 to n, with exactly one number removed, find the missing number.
 This problem can be solved by simply adding the list of numbers and comparing it to the actual sum of 0 through n, which is n(n+1)/2.
 The difference will be the missing number.

-We could solve this by computing the value of each number, based on its binary representation, and calcu­lating the sum.
+We could solve this by computing the value of each number, based on its binary representation, and calculating the sum.

 The runtime of this solution is n * length(n), when length is the number of bits in n.
 Note that length(n) = log₂(n).
 So, the runtime is actually O(n log(n)).
 Not quite good enough!